PriymakVl/bomdels/system/guide/kohana/security/xss.md

 [!!]
 If you allow users to submit HTML to your application, it is highly recommended to use an HTML cleaning tool such as [HTML Purifier](http://htmlpurifier.org/) or [HTML Tidy](http://php.net/tidy).

 The second is to always escape data when inserting into HTML.
-The [HTML] class provides generators for many common tags, including script and stylesheet links, anchors, images, and email (mailto) links.
+The [HTML] class provides generators for many common tags, including script and stylesheet links, anchors, drawings, and email (mailto) links.
 Any untrusted content should be escaped using [HTML::chars].

 ## References